saradandrew/final_project/README.md

 SQLAlchemy is used as a connection string to import the tables into Python and will be used in the Machine Learning Model.

 ## Third Segment
 During the third segment, we finalized our datasets.
 The data was scaled down to the city level of New York state.
 We used 5 urban cities (Nyack, Tuckahoe, Suffern, Stony Point, & Scarsdale) and 5 large cties (Brooklyn, Bronx, Staten Island, Queens & Yonkers).
-The data was preprocessed and the following tables were created using Python with Jupyter Notebook then exported to pgadmin:
+The data was preprocessed and the following tables were created using `Pandas` in Jupyter Notebook then exported to pgadmin:

 1. housing
 2. urban_populations
 3. city_populations
 4. housing_without_join

-Once tables were in pgadmin, using PostgreSQL, an INNER JOIN was performed for the city_populations + housing and the urban_populations + housing tables.
+Once tables were in pgadmin, using `PostgreSQL`, an INNER JOIN was performed for the city_populations + housing and the urban_populations + housing tables.
 Creating the following new tables:

 1. housing_urban_pops
 2. housing_city_pops

-The following tables were then imported by using SQLalchemy into the Machine Learning environment in Jupyter Notebook.
+The following tables were then imported by using `SQLalchemy` into the Machine Learning environment in Jupyter Notebook.
 1. housing
 2. housing_without_join
 3. housing_urban_pops